 Botanical Name: Senecio serpens

-The bluish-green foliage is easy to care and grows upright to about a foot long.
-Being a drought tolerant plant you’ll only need to water it once in 3-4 weeks once established.
+The bluish-green foliage is easy to care for and grows upright to about a foot long.
+Being a drought-tolerant plant, you’ll only need to water it once in 3-4 weeks once established.

 10. Golden Barrel Cactus